Jesse Winker Player Props: Brewers vs. Reds

 Jesse Winker At The Plate

-- Winker is hitting .200 with five doubles, a home run and 24 walks.
+- Winker is batting .200 with five doubles, a home run and 25 walks.

-- He has hit a long ball in one of 54 games, and in 0.6% of his plate appearances.
+- He has homered in one of 55 games, and in 0.6% of his plate appearances.

-- In 24.1% of his games this year, Winker has driven in at least one run.
-In seven of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Winker has driven home a run in 13 games this year (23.6%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on two occasions..

-- He has scored at least one run 14 times this season (25.9%), including one multi-run game.
+- He has scored at least once 14 times this season (25.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.